mathieukemp/mass-shifter-2018/README.md

 **This repository contains a LabView VI for acquiring data from the LRAUV testbed.**

 ## Overview: ##
 The Persistence Testbed will be used to develop advanced AUV health monitoring algorithms.
-It consists of a benchtop-mounted frame containing most of the Tethys AUV sensors and actuators, and a Labview interface to command the vehicle’s pitch-pack and to acquire, display, and log sensor data.
+It consists of a benchtop-mounted frame containing most of the Tethys AUV actuators, a Labview interface to collect actuator performance data, and a Python interface to control the actuators and the data acquisition.
+The ultimate objective is to collect data on all actuators.

 Figure 1 shows the layout: